IT'S SO MUCH MORE!

 Dancing uses both sides of the brain - a proven workout for the mind.

-Even better, square dancing turns exercise into something that's FUN to do with a group of friends and some good music.
+Even better, square dancing turns exercise into something that's FUN to do with a group of friends.

 NOT TRUE - IT'S MULTI-GENERATIONAL.